theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 | --- | --- |
 | `validation-only` | Domain is not associated with any CDN, but is on the "mining" certificate (cert) to surface DNS validation records (which we will send to council). |
 | `legacy-with-validation` | Domain is associated with (i.e. is an alias of) legacy CDN, which is backed by a council-provided cert.
 Domain is also on mining cert. |
 | `cutover-ongoing` | Initially, domain is still associated with legacy CDN.
 We ensure shared CDN exists, and is backed by a shared cert provisioned by us, which includes the domain as an [SAN](https://support.dnsimple.com/articles/what-is-ssl-san/).
-Then we associate the domain with the shared CDN.
+Once the council swaps their DNS record, we associate the domain with the shared CDN.
 At this point, the legacy CDN still exists but has no aliases.
 | `shared-final` | Domain is associated with shared CDN.
 The legacy CDN, if this was a migration, has been torn down (otherwise, it never existed).
 This will be the eventual final state for all domains. |

 NB.
 We largely use 'CDN' and '[CloudFront] distribution' interchangeably throughout this document, although this is a simplification.